Health

 Delta Doctors

-To increase access to quality healthcare in Delta communities, the Delta Doctors program provides critical medical services in areas with a physician shortage by supporting non-domestic physicians who are trained in this country to work in health professional shortage areas or medically under-served areas for three years through a J-1 visa waiver.
+To increase access to quality health care in Delta communities, the Delta Doctors program provides critical medical services in areas with a physician shortage by supporting nondomestic physicians who are trained in the United States to work in health professional shortage areas or medically underserved areas for three years through a J-1 visa waiver.

 Innovative Readiness Training